SensitMarc/aries-activity-openweathermap-source/README.md

 ```

 ###Data Path
 The data path corresponds to the method.
 If using the `current` method, the datapath is `/weather`.
-If using the "forecast" method, the datapath is `/data`.
+If using the `forecast` method, the datapath is `/data`.
 ```javascript
 "datapath": "/weather"
 ```